ABOUT US

 The Renovate the Public Hearing Initiative received CMHC Housing Supply Challenge incubation funding for project development, to allow for collaboration building and to develop ways to identify evidence-based solutions.

 As one of our key partners, BCLI will work collaboratively on the legal reform report for the Renovate the Public Hearing initiative.
-BCLI also published an initial study paper on the origins and legal landscape of public hearings and are currently collecting public input online for their Consultation Paper on Renovating the Public Hearing.
+BCLI also published an initial study paper on the origins and legal landscape of public hearings and have collected public input online for their upcoming Consultation Paper on Renovating the Public Hearing.

 The Renovate the Public Hearing Initiative is in partnership with the Burnaby Community Assembly, which is a part of the three-year Urban Resilient Futures Initiative.
 This initiative originated through a partnership between the City of Burnaby, Simon Fraser University’s Morris J. Wosk Centre for Dialogue and Vancity.
 Over 61% of the Burnaby community have at least one mother tongue besides English.
 Equitable engagement with Burnaby’s diverse language communities has been supported by generous contributions from both the City of Burnaby and the Renovate the Public Hearing Initiative.